 • Refusing hospitality: Romanians are usually very generous and proud of their local cuisine.
 They generally appreciate it when others enjoy their traditional food and drinks, and locals are great hosts too.
 Say yes, and dive into the culture by just trying out different flavors.

-• Mixing up Romania with other countries: Avoid confusing Romania with surrounding eastern European countries or presuming their cultures are the same.
-Romania was not part of former Yugoslavia, nor is it a Slavic country.
+• Mixing up Romania with other countries: Avoid confusing Romania with surrounding Eastern European countries or presuming their cultures are the same.
+Romania was not part of former Yugoslavia, nor was it a Slavic country.

 • Mixing up ethnic identities: Avoid mentioning the sensitive relationship between Romanians and the Roma.
 Furthermore, avoid confusing Romanians with Roma (or “Romi”).
 These are two separate identities living in the country.